Our Equity Journey

 At the same time, we began thinking intentionally about the ethics of the research process and how to ensure that the practice and results of our research best serve those we aim to help.
 Chicago Beyond’s report Why Am I Always Being Researched? shined a light on this issue.
 The report, in conjunction with feedback from some of our program partners, prompted us to consider our position as researchers and challenged us to conduct more community-engaged research.

-In addition, the events of the summer of 2020, including the murder of George Floyd and resulting protests, spurred our organization to make a firm commitment to engage in research that is antiracist in its approach.
-We have also begun developing practices to increase equity and inclusion for staff members and for the community members that we serve.
+In addition, the events of the summer of 2020, including the murder of George Floyd and resulting protests, spurred our organization to make a firm commitment to engage in research that consistently seeks to address the root causes of racial disparities.
+We have been developing practices that ensure that both staff and community members are treated in a way that is equitable and inclusive.

-The practices below highlight some of the ways we have infused equity and inclusion into our work, as well as some aspirational goals toward which we are actively working.
+The practices below highlight some of the ways we are incorporating equity and inclusion into our work.
 As a learning organization, we commit to updating these practices and goals as we continue reflecting on the work necessary to live up to our name.

 Shaking hands